 SECTION 2.
 Busing

 SECTION 2.1.
-When available, students may be transported to and from school in vehicles owned by the [school system] or other approved vehicles, including charter buses or vans, which are compliant with applicable laws and regulations related to transporting students.
+When available, students may be transported to and from school in vehicles owned by a local school system or other approved vehicles, including charter buses or vans, which are compliant with applicable laws and regulations related to transporting students.

 SECTION 2.2.
 Students shall be required to follow all safety regulations required of passengers riding on school vehicles.